litmisteam/pase-intro/step-1-what-is-pase.md

-PASE is sometimes referred to as \"the other side\" of IBM i.
+PASE is sometimes referred to as "the other side" of IBM i.
 It can seem like a vague cloud of discomfort whenever we have to venture into it.
 The only way to alleviate discomfort is to take some medicine, and the prescription we have to offer you is knowledge.